bric3/bric3.github.io/_posts/2020-04-01-manage_dotfiles_with_chezmoi.md

 ## Managing changes

-Suppose the file `$HOME/.zshrc` evolves a bit, to see the difference between actual files, and the files that are backed up by `chezmoi` use the `chezmoi diff` command
+Suppose the file `$HOME/.zshrc` evolves a bit, like declaring another [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh) plugin, in order to see the difference between actual files, and the files that are backed up by `chezmoi` use the `chezmoi diff` command

 ```bash
 ❯ chezmoi diff